The Zama oil discovery is located in Block 7 of the Sureste Basin off the shore of Mexico, at a water depth of approximately 165m.

-It mainly comprises light oil featuring API gravities between 28° and 30°, along with associated gases.
+The field mainly has light oil featuring API gravities between 28° and 30°, along with associated gases.

 Appraisal on Zama

-Talos plans to drill deeper prospects following the installation of the liner, targeting the Zama Main and Zama Deep targets.
+Talos planned to drill deeper prospects following the installation of the liner, targeting the Zama Main and Zama Deep targets.

-Existing seismic data along with data from the Zama-1 well will be evaluated to properly identify the drilling prospects.
+Existing seismic data along with data from the Zama-1 well was evaluated to properly identify the drilling prospects.

 Completed in 2019, the drilling programme targeted exploratory prospects to depths up to 14,000ft (4,267m).